Hear from some of the best drivers on the road:

 An expert opinion

-Circle of Honour driver Darryl has served on his local safety committee for 10 years, teaching other employees to stay safe on the job.
+30+ year Circle of Honour driver Darryl has served on his local safety committee for over a decade, teaching other employees to stay safe on the job.

 'You have to expect the unexpected.
 We never anticipate anything bad happening, but you have to be ready for it,' he said.